 This blog is about destroying debt by living below your means, so it probably seems strange that I would say that I’m grateful for my student loan debt.
 Obviously, there is a HUGE part of me that is not happy about my student loans.
+Here is why I’m grateful for my student loan debt.

 If I didn’t have debt, my life would be drastically different.